ftresa93/World_life_expectancy/README.md

 ### Tools Used:
 - MySQL - Data Cleaning and EDA -[Download here](https://www.mysql.com/)
-- Tableau- Data Visualization
+- Tableau Public- Data Visualization

 ### Data Processing:
 #### Database Creation and Data Import:
-A MySQL database named "World Life Expectancy" was created to store the dataset and then later dataset was imported.
+A MySQL database named "World Life Expectancy" was created and then later dataset was imported into the database.
 #### Data Cleaning and Preparation:
 - Removing Duplicates
 - Handling Missing and Null Values- It was identified that data for 10 countries were only available for a single year.
 These incomplete records were removed, resulting in a refined dataset encompassing 183 countries.